Inwerpsel/use-theme-editor/src/components/movable/README.md

 One positive effect of this is that it reduces the amount of work that still needs to happen if the component does get shown.

-## IN PROGRESS
-- Save and restore arrangements

-## TODO NEXT

 ## TODO
 - Proper multi package repo setup
-- Minimize essential base CSS needed for Areas to work.
-If a rule is required, but the value is opionated, use a CSS variable.
-- Move non required CSS rules to a "theme" file, if any.
+- Minimize essential base CSS needed for Areas to work, move non required CSS rules to a "theme" file, if any.
 - Reduce wrapper elements where preferable.
 - Refactor hastily written ordering and positioning code.
-- Improve API for storing the position data (decouple local storage)
-- Handle changes to Area structure better.
-Ideally without requiring an ID be provided for each element in the area.
-Currently it uses the index + current area ID.
+- Handle changes to Area structure better
+  - Ideally without requiring an ID be provided for each element in the area
-- Avoid jump when scrollbar appears
-- Shrinkable components (use context to allow early returning a compact version of a component)
+  - Currently it uses the index + current area ID.
+- Hide entire area
+  - Currently only drawer does this
+  - Slide out animation can be hard (as hiding the elements has to be delayed)